directus-labs/guest-authoring/multilingual-news-app-using-sveltekit-with-directus/index.md

 In the Directus Data Studio, navigate to Settings -> Data Model and create a new collection called `news`:

-- `id` (Primary Key Field, Type: Auto-incremented Integer)
+- `slug` (Primary Key Field, Type: Manually entered string)
 - `author` (Type: String, Interface: Input)
 - `cover` (Type: Image)

 Create a collection called `languages`:
 - `code` (Primary Key Field, Type: Manually entered string )
 - `name` (Type: String, Interface: Input)
 - `direction` (Type: String, Interface: Dropdown, Options: `ltr` and `rtl`.
 Default Value: `ltr`)

 The `direction` field enables support for languages that read right to left.

-To enable content translation in your `news` collection, add a new One to Many `translations` field with the `languages` collection.
-Select `name` as the **Language Indicator Field** and `direction` as the **Language Direction Field**.
+To enable content translation in your `news` collection, create a `translations` field using translation interface.
+Select `name` as the **Language Indicator Field**, `direction` as the **Language Direction Field** and `en-US` as the Default Language.

 ![Creating Directus translations collection](./creating-news-translation-collection.png)

 Once you save, a new collection named `news_translations` will be created for you.
 In the `news_translations` collection, you will add the fields that need translations.

 Add the following fields to the `news_translations` collection:

 - `title` (Type: String, Interface: Input)
-- `slug` (Type: String, Interface: Input)
 - `body` (Type: Text, Interface: WYSIWYG)

 Add each language you want to support as items in the `languages` collection.

 ![Creating new entries in the languages collections](./languages-entries.png)